 Four-fifths of Mauritania’s small population live in the Sahel and the fertile lands along the Senegal River in the south-west called Chemama.
 The Arab Berbers or Maures (Moors) of the population are divided into a dominant group, Beydan (spelt variously in English including ‘Bithan’) or white Maures, and their former slaves, Haratine, who are black but of the same Arab-Berber culture as their former masters.
 Both speak the Hassaniyya dialect of Arabic.
 The Beydan control the instruments of state and foreign trade: despite amounting to around 30 per cent of the population, they occupy about 80 percent of the country’s top leadership positions.

 Although slavery was abolished in 1981 and criminalized in 2007 (replaced by a stronger anti-slavery legislation in 2015), these have never been enforced and measures to provide for the ex-slaves’ economic integration have never been enacted.
 Beydan and Haratine still retain a form of master-slave relationship in rural areas.
 Many of Mauritania’s approximately 3 million citizens are traditionally nomadic, but have been migrating into towns as drought and desertification destroy their traditional livelihoods.

 Mauritania is consistently ranked as the worst place in the world for slavery, with tens of thousands still trapped in total servitude across the country.
 This practice, despite officially being criminalized, continues to be sustained by the systematic marginalization of Mauritania’s large Haratine population, who are predominantly affected by the practice.
 Those affected live under the direct control of their masters, are treated as property, and receive no payment for their work.
 Those who have escaped slavery remain in abject poverty.
-People considered of slave caste but who no longer live in slavery face stigma and discrimination, and are economically and politically marginalised.
+People considered of slave caste but who no longer live in slavery face stigma and discrimination, and are economically and politically marginalized.